hipe/tmx/lib/skylab/test-support/doc/issues/026-the-view-controller-narrative.md

 ## :#storypoint-5 introduction

-"templo" is a goofy name but we wanted it to be short, unique and semantic. a "templo" holds all the ugly, hard-to read, and one-offy logic we need to write partly because our templates are truly logic-less and partly because what we're doing is so cool we need ad-hoc classes for it.
-Sure call it a wiew controller but eew.
+this holds all the ugly, hard-to read, and one-offy logic we need to write partly because our templates are truly logic-less and partly because what we're doing is so cool we need ad-hoc classes for it.